Welcome to the complete guide of Montessori toys for babies and toddlers.

 0+ Month (Infant) Toys

-While infants and babies won’t be using as many toys as a toddler, there are still some great Montessori inspired toys that are essential for proper development.
+While infants and babies won’t be using as many toys as a toddler, it is still essential to have them playing with toys for proper development.
+Below I will list some great Montessori inspired toys for infants.

 Black and White Pictured Books